amplication/docs/docs/how-to/add-custom-code.md

 Following are some examples of how to add custom code in different layers of the application.

-The purpose of this example is to get familiar with the layers structure and the responsibility of each of the components in the server.
+The purpose of these examples is to get familiar with the layers structure and the responsibility of each of the components in the server.

 - [Example: How to add a business logic to a service](/docs/custom-code/business-logic)
 - [Example: How to add an action to a REST API controller](/docs/custom-code/controller-action)